Stuycs-K/project03-final-9-linr-wue/DEVLOG.md

 ### 2024-01-03 - Brief description
 Expanded description including how much time was spent on task.

+### 2024-01-04 - Working on read and edit command for client
+25 min - discussing and setting up the files we will need for the project.
+15 min - working on read command.
+45 min - working on write command.

 ## Eric Wu

 ### 2024-01-04 - Setting up project; reviewing code